agarwalnitesh42/openCollab/CONTRIBUTING.md

 If you're introducing new features or modifying existing ones, it is important to include appropriate tests to validate the functionality of your changes.
 Run the existing tests locally to confirm that they pass before submitting your pull request.

 **6.**  Submitting Pull Requests:
-When you're ready to submit your changes, create a pull request (PR) from your branch to the main branch of the original DevHunt repository.
+When you're ready to submit your changes, create a pull request (PR) from your branch to the main branch of the original OpenCollab repository.
 Include a detailed description of the changes introduced by your PR.
 If your PR addresses an existing issue, please mention it in the description.

 **7.** Congratulations!
 You've made your first pull request ☺!
 The project maintainers will review your pull request.
 Be prepared to make any necessary changes or address any feedback provided by the reviewers.
 Your contributions will be evaluated based on their quality, adherence to guidelines, and their overall impact on the project.

-Thank you for considering contributing to the DevHunt project.
+Thank you for considering contributing to the OpenCollab project.
 We greatly appreciate your support and look forward to your valuable contributions.